 Tom Penderel, an American living in London, sells a car to his flatmate, the strange Casper Femm.
 Casper asks him to deliver the car to him at Femm House in Dartmoor and seems eager for Tom to meet his family.
 Tom travels to the remote Femm estate but the car is damaged by a falling gargoyle when Tom stops at the gate.
 He is welcomed in by Casper’s family – only to find that Casper is now dead.
 The lovely Cecily urges Tom to leave before it is too late but the others insist he stay.
 They explain that they are forced to remain in the house by the provisions of the will left by their pirate ancestor that stipulates that if any of them leaves and does not return by midnight they will be disinherited.
 As Tom settles in for the night, he finds that someone is killing the other members of the family and may also be targeting him.

 The Old Dark House is one of the most unlikely collaborations to emerge from 1960s horror – a team up between gimmick master William Castle and England’s Hammer Films.
 William Castle was an American horror film director/producer known for the sensationalistic sales gimmicks he came up with for his films, including insuring audiences against dying of fright, winching skeletons across the theatre and wiring seats with electric buzzers to give people shocks.
 (See below for William Castle’s other films).
 Hammer was a British horror studio who had established themselves with remakes of The Curse of Frankenstein (1957) and Dracula/The Horror of Dracula (1958).
 They went on to remake a number of other classics over the next few years with The Mummy (1959), The Two Faces of Dr Jekyll (1960), The Phantom of the Opera (1962) and One Million Years B.C.
 (1966), as well as make a string of Frankenstein and Dracula sequels and numerous other original works.
+(For a more detailed overview see Anglo-Horror Films).

 The Old Dark House is one of the lesser remembered Hammer films, slotted somewhere slightly above their based-on-tv comedies and below their historical spectacles.
 Even when people make lists of Hammer’s horror remakes, The Old Dark House is one they tend to forget about.
-The film was a not a success for them and sat on the shelf until 1966, while it was released to American theatres in a black-and-white print.
+The film was a not a success for them and sat on the shelf until 1966, while it was only released to American theatres in a black-and-white print.

 Part of the reason for this may well be that there are none of the names that people automatically associate with Anglo-horror present – no Christopher Lee, Peter Cushing or Michael Ripper.
 Only a single actor ever appeared in another Hammer film – Janette Scott who was the lead in the psycho-thriller Paranoiac (1963).
 Indeed, it is some way down the credits before you get any names you recognise from other Hammer films with cinematographer Arthur Grant, production designer Bernard Robinson and makeup creator Roy Ashton.
 One of the most fascinating names on the credits however is the one whose hand is seen physically drawing the credits – none other than Charles Addams, the creator of The Addams Family cartoons, which made their first screen appearance not long after this with the tv series The Addams Family (1964-6).